 So what exactly are surgical simulators?

 Surgical simulators are educational tools that are an integral part of this concept.
-They enable the training of young surgeons, helping them to familiarize themselves with surgical equipment, anatomy, and surgical techniques, but they are also useful throughout continuing medical education for refresher training.
-Another major benefit lies in the ability to develop new surgical techniques, allowing more experienced surgeons to perform innovative approaches or test new instruments.
+They enable the training of young surgeons, helping them become familiar with surgical equipment, anatomy, and surgical techniques, but are also useful throughout continuing medical education for refresher training.
+Another major benefit lies in the ability to develop new surgical techniques, allowing more experienced surgeons to perform innovative surgical approaches or test new instruments.

 The project is intended for surgical residents, who will have the opportunity to practice on these simulators.
 The work currently underway is now focused on several objectives: